On the superposition principle and non-linear response in spin glasses: Difference Between the ZFC and the TRM Protocols

 Given our lack of statistics, we could simulate only a single sample for each case.
-The errors are calculated from only thermal fluctuations, and the numerical ansatz of Eq.~\eqref{eq:xi_eff_is_xi_micro} is confirmed.
+The errors are calculated from thermal fluctuations only.
+The numerical Ansatz of Eq.~\eqref{eq:xi_eff_is_xi_micro} is confirmed.